robertdavidgraham/rdpscan/README.md

     ./rdpscan 10.0.0.1-10.0.0.25 192.168.0.0/16

-You can scan zillions of targets at once by loading address from a `--file` instead.
+By default, it scans only 100 targets at a time.
+You can increase this number with the `--workers` parameter.
+However, no matter how high you set this parameter, in practice you'll get a max of around 500 to 1500 workers running at once, depending upon your system.

-The format is each address should be alone on a line.
-Whitespace is ignored.
+    ./rdpscan --workers 1000 10.0.0.0/24

-Lines starting with punctuation (except '[', which can be part of IPv6 address) is a comment and ignored, though the prefered comment mark is `#` or `//`.
+Instead of specifying targets on the command-line, you can load them from a file instead, using the well-named `--file` parameter:

     ./rdpscan --file ips.txt

-This just dumps results to `stdout`, whether they are VULNERABLE, SAFE, or UNKNOWN.
+The format of the file is one address, name, or range per line.
+It can also consume the text generated by `masscan`.
+Extra whitespace is trimmed, blank lines ignored, any any comment lines are ignored.
+A *comment* is a line starting with the `#` character, or `//` characters.

+The output is sent to `stdout` giving the status of  VULNERABLE, SAFE, or UNKNOWN.
 There could be additional reasons for each.

     149.129.120.24  - UNKNOWN - FIN received
     45.60.213.160   - SAFE - not RDP but HTTP